 After seeing the short video I just really don’t know what to feel for various reasons.
 Wanting to feel relieved that someone has to speak and express what most nurses waiting to express for long years.
 Have the feeling of being proud how we value our profession which I consider one of the noblest or should I feel sad and disappointed how reality sucks to how nurses or health care providers not given with utmost dignified worth in our own homeland.

 What plays in my mind is not just to focus on RNheals alone but the profession as a whole.
-I consider myself as a neophyte but then I have the full vision how present situation speaks the real status of nurses here in the Philippines.
+I consider myself a neophyte but then I have the full vision of how the present situation speaks the real status of nurses here in the Philippines.
 Would you blame nurses to feel exploited?
 Would you blame nurses to strive for greener pastures or resort to other jobs?
 And would you blame them to criticize how our government values health care and its professionals?
 What makes it annoying is that of the entire program that the government prioritizes health coverage maybe not the last but least tackled at.
 The inflation of nurses is immeasurable.
 The need over the supply exceeds.
 So Rnheals come into realization.
 Knowing about this program alleviates the spirit of nurses who are unemployed, been working for years as volunteers not experiencing being paid but then the video speaks for itself it just made us realize more and even better the real status of nurses which seems to be the saddest part of the program.